omarzer0/AZNewsIOS/README.md

 # AZNewsIOS
 ## My AZ-News app for IOS.

-(In my opinion) Learning by practice is the best way to learn so I created the same idea with different tools and porgramming languages (Android {Java and Kotin}-Flutter {Dart} - IOS {Swift}
+Learning by practice is the best way to learn so I created the same idea with different tools and porgramming languages (Android {Java and Kotin}-Flutter {Dart} - IOS {Swift}.

 <table align="center">
    <tr>